Endava/cats/README.md

 - `Header Fuzzers` which target HTTP headers
 - `HTTP Fuzzers` which target just the interaction with the service (without fuzzing fields or headers)

-Additional checks which are not actually using any fuzzing, but leverage the CATS internal model of running the test cases as `Fuzzers`:
+Additional checks which are not actually using any fuzzing, but leverage the CATS internal model of running the tests as `Fuzzers`:

 - `ContractInfo Fuzzers` which checks the contract for API good practices
 - `Special Fuzzers` a special category which need further configuration and are focused on more complex activities like functional flow or security testing